Spontaneous irreversibility and objective thermalization in stochastic modifications of quantum theory: Spontaneous Universal Irreversibility

 The equilibrium steady states are obtained from the corresponding master equations for ensembles of isolated systems evolving via Eq~\eqref{Eq:SUI}, which is a (linear) GKSL master equation with two contributions:

-Here, $\Lambda_R (\,\hat{\rho}\, ):= \sum_k \hat{\mathbb{P}}_k \hat{\rho} \hat{\mathbb{P}}_k - \hat{\rho}$ is the SUV generator of wave-function reduction in the symmetry breaking basis, which allows an ensemble averaged description of both spontaneous symmetry breaking and quantum measurements in their appropriate settings~\cite{aritroPhD,aritro3,aritro2,aritro1,Wezel10,Wezel_2009,WezelBerry}. $\Lambda_R$ generates ordering at the level of macroscopic order parameters, without affecting the ratio of probability amplitudes between micro-states corresponding to the same classically ordered macro-state.
-It leads to increase in von Neumann entropy and order parameter expectation values acquire determinate values corresponding to classical configurations, for example, there may spontaneous magnetization in a ferromagnet or spontaneous localization of the centre of mass of a pointer~\cite{aritroPhD,aritro3,aritro2,aritro1,Wezel10,Wezel_2009,WezelBerry}.
+Here, $\Lambda_R (\,\hat{\rho}\, ):= \sum_k \hat{\mathbb{P}}_k \hat{\rho} \hat{\mathbb{P}}_k - \hat{\rho}$ is the SUV generator of wave-function reduction in a symmetry broken basis specified by the set $\{\hat{\mathbb{P}}_k\}_{k\in\mathbb{N}}$, which allows an ensemble averaged description of both spontaneous symmetry breaking and quantum measurements in their appropriate settings~\cite{aritroPhD,aritro3,aritro2,aritro1,Wezel10,Wezel_2009,WezelBerry}.
+As explained, $\Lambda_R$ generates ordering at the level of macroscopic order parameter observables, without affecting the ratio of probability amplitudes between micro-states corresponding to the same classically ordered macro-state.
+It leads to increase in von Neumann entropy and order parameter expectation values acquire determinate values corresponding to classical configurations, for example, there may spontaneous magnetization in a ferromagnet or spontaneous localization of the center of mass of a pointer~\cite{aritroPhD,aritro3,aritro2,aritro1,Wezel10,Wezel_2009,WezelBerry}.
+In the thermodynamic limit, any change in the average energy ($E=\mathrm{Tr}[\hat{\rho}\hat{H}]$) is highly suppressed by the SUV generator, which may be seen by noting that for time independent Hamiltonians with local interactions, Eq.~\eqref{Eq:masterSUI} yields $\dot{E}\propto\mathrm{Tr}[\hat{\rho}\,\Lambda_R (\hat{H} )]$.
+Since the $\hat{\mathbb{P}}_k$ represent projections onto macroscopically different sectors with $\sum_k\hat{\mathbb{P}}_k=\hat{\mathbb{I}}$, one finds that $\Lambda_R (\hat{H} )=\sum_{k\neq l}\hat{\mathbb{P}}_k\hat{H}\hat{\mathbb{P}}_l\to 0$ in thermodynamic systems~\cite{aritro3}.